Networking & P2P

 Consensus, block propagation and transaction propagation depend on a healthy P2P layer.

-A node can be locally healthy at the process level while still operationally unhealthy if it has no useful peers.
+A node can be process-healthy and still network-unhealthy if it has no useful peers.

 The network server creates a libp2p host with: